Summary Information For: Bioengineered AAV capsid, FVIII-BDD [1], SPK-8016 [1], NCT03734588 [2] and NCT03432520 [3]

 • Data obtained from Part 1 was to inform the study design and dose selection for Part 2 in patients with FVIII inhibitors

-Data regarding the key inclusion inclusion were collected from here 1-2 and summarized ass follows:
+Data regarding the key inclusion inclusion were collected from here13 and summarized ass follows:

 • Males ≥18 years old with FVIII:C ≤2%